 Those suffering turn to these drugs in an attempt to numb negative feelings, or feelings altogether.
 Many times they are looking for help but unfortunately, make the situation more severe.
 There are numerous types of depression, but the most common are postpartum, seasonal, and bipolar disorder.
 These depressions range in characteristics from development after major life changes, changes in the weather, and a mental state that allows an individual’s mood to suddenly shift.

 Anxiety is another mental illness that is facilitated by emotions and fear.
 Like depression, those suffering from anxiety find themselves attempting to escape their emotions and nerves through a variety of substances.
 Anxiety disorders can stem from social disorders, emotions, or past trauma that have negatively impacted the nerves of a person.

-Generalized anxiety is usually stress related and requires stress management for treatment.
+Generalized anxiety is usually stress-related and requires stress management for treatment.
 This can sometimes cause panic attacks or even panic disorder.
 Finally, phobias are another type of anxiety and can stem from objects to atmospheres.
 Phobias often times are caused because of a traumatic fear.
-No matter what the anxiety is, it is a relevant and common mental health disorder or illness.
+No matter what anxiety is, it is a relevant and common mental health disorder or illness.

 How Untreated Mental Illness Can Lead to Drug Abuse

 Becoming intoxicated or high on some type of substance causes a temporary loss of control over emotions, which sounds opportune for someone living with a mental illness based on emotions.
 While the aforementioned mental illnesses can be successfully treated, many of those suffering from the disease often go without quality treatment.